 - Canoe/Tube Trips

 - Lumberjack Logging Camp

 Summer Camp at Cuyuna Scout Camp

 Every summer, the busiest place in the Twin Valley Council is Cuyuna Scout Camp.
-Over 650 Scouts will have the opportunity to learn, practice, and perfect outdoor skills while participating in a week-long resident camp experience.
+Hundreds of Scouts will have the opportunity to learn, practice, and perfect outdoor skills while participating in a week-long resident camp experience.

 Cuyuna Scout Camp offers a back to basics approach to the patrol method including having the patrols cook most of their meals.

 Resident camp (summer camp) is offered each summer during the months of June, and July.

 2022 Leaders Guide

 2022 Program Guide – No Pictures